Great Bend, Kansas: Private schools

 The Roman Catholic Diocese of Dodge City oversees the Holy Family School (PreK–6).
 There is also one non-denominational Christian school in the city, Central Kansas Christian Academy (K-8).

 Infrastructure

 Transportation

 Great Bend was located on the National Old Trails Road, also known as the Ocean-to-Ocean Highway, that was established in 1912.
 Currently, two U.S. Highways and two Kansas state highways pass through the city.
-U.S. Route 281 runs north–south through Great Bend, intersecting U.S. Route 56, K-96, and K-156 which run concurrently east–west through the city.
+U.S. Route 281 runs north–south through Great Bend, intersecting U.S. Route 56, K-96, and K-156, which run concurrently east–west through the city.
 K-96 splits from U.S. 56 and K-156 in western Great Bend, exiting the city to the northwest.
 U.S. 56 and K-156 continue concurrently west, then turn south and ultimately southwest.

-Great Bend Municipal Airport is located approximately 2 mi west of the city.
-Used primarily for general aviation.
+Great Bend Municipal Airport is located approximately 2 mi west of the city and is used primarily for general aviation.

-A Kansas and Oklahoma Railroad line runs east–west through the city with a second line branching off to the northwest, paralleling K-96.
+A Kansas and Oklahoma Railroad line runs east–west through the city with a second line branching off to the northwest, paralleled by K-96.
+As of 2025, the nearest passenger rail station is located in Hutchinson, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.

+The city provides dial-a-ride transit on weekdays through CAB and Mini-Bus programs.